jgchk/mu/README.md

 ## State of the Project

 The player is very much in a usable state - I use it personally as my daily driver.
-However, the project is very much in an "anything can break at any time" state.
-You're free (and encouraged!) to try out the project but I would not completely swap your entire music collection to it until things stabilize.
+However, the project is very much still in the "anything can break at any time" stage.
+You're free (and encouraged!) to try it out but I would not completely migrate your entire music collection into it until things stabilize.